HamWAN/django-ssl-client-auth/README.md

 On other platforms, there are many tutorials on how to do this with OpenSSL e.g. http://pages.cs.wisc.edu/~zmiller/ca-howto/

-Restart your ngninx (sudo nginx -s restart), make sure your green unicorn is running and check that your https:// url loads your application and the _server certificate is valid_.
+Restart your apache (sudo service apache2 restart), and check that your https:// url loads your application and the _server certificate is valid_.

 ### This module